View your scores and send them to colleges. Also, learn about AP awards and get answers to all your score-related questions.

 Sign up for a College Board account.
 Make sure to provide the same information on your account as you did on your AP answer sheet.
 If you already have an account from taking previous AP or SAT exams, try signing in to confirm.

 Remember the following information to access your scores:

 Watch these videos and share them with your friends.

 - AP Students – Get Ready for AP Scores: Video (Opens in a new window) | Transcript (Opens in a new window)

 - How to Get Your AP Scores: Video (Opens in a new window) | Transcript (Opens in a new window)

 After you take an AP Exam, we send your score report to the college or university that you designated on your answer sheet.
 Your score report is cumulative and includes scores for all the AP Exams you have ever taken, unless you requested that one or more scores be withheld from a college or canceled.
 When you go online you will be able to see your entire score report and score–send history.
 If you wish to send additional score reports to colleges, universities and scholarship programs you can do so online for a fee.
 Learn more about sending your scores to colleges and universities.

 Ever wonder what happens to your exam after exam day?
 How does your year of hard work become a score of 1–5?
 Find out.

-You control what colleges or scholarship programs (if any) receive your scores.
+You control what colleges, universities, and scholarship programs receive.
 Learn more about your score reporting options, including sending scores, withholding scores and more.

-Get recognized... for more than your good looks.
+Get recognized.
 If you earn high scores on multiple AP Exams, you have the opportunity to earn AP awards and recognition.